Allicai/portfolio/README.md

-### I used Takuya Matsuyama's portfolio a template - the README below is the original.
+### I used Takuya Matsuyama's portfolio a template - the README below is his.

 -------------------------------------------------------------------------------------------------------------------------